 - Output of computation

-- The data from the streaming module flows into Redis and Kafka, and the downstream continues to subscribe all data from Kafka and record them to time series database (TSDB) or other storage systems.
+- The data from the streaming module flows into In-memory Database (IMDB) and Kafka, and the downstream continues to subscribe all data from Kafka and record them to time series database (TSDB) or other storage systems.
 The stored data can be used as the data source for offline data processing and further processing and analysis.